emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 This document contains an overview of the flags used to emit and control debugging behavior, and use-case-based examples.

+Unlike traditional Unix-style C toolchains, flags must be passed at link time to preserve or generate debug information.
+The most common of these are the :ref:`-g flags <emcc-gN>`; see the flag documentation or the use cases below for more detail.

 Flags that cause DWARF generation (e.g. ``-g3``, ``-gline-tables-only``) also generate a name section in the binary and suppress minification of the JS glue file (since most DWARF use cases are for